Introduction to ASP.NET Core

 ASP.NET Core targeting .NET Framework

-ASP.NET Core can target .NET Core or .NET Framework.
+ASP.NET Core 2.x can target .NET Core or .NET Framework.
 ASP.NET Core apps targeting .NET Framework aren't cross-platform—they run on Windows only.
-There are no plans to remove support for targeting .NET Framework in ASP.NET Core.
-Generally, ASP.NET Core is made up of .NET Standard libraries.
+Generally, ASP.NET Core 2.x is made up of .NET Standard libraries.
 Apps written with .NET Standard 2.0 run anywhere that .NET Standard 2.0 is supported.

 There are several advantages to targeting .NET Core, and these advantages increase with each release.
 Some advantages of .NET Core over .NET Framework include: